dsyme/azure-content/articles/storage/storage-fsharp-how-to-use-blobs.md

     let storageConnString = "..." // fill this in from your storage account

-> Your storage account key is similar to the root password for your storage account.
-Always be careful to protect
-> your storage account key.
-Avoid distributing it to other users, hard-coding it, or saving it in a plain-text file
-> that is accessible to others.
+> [AZURE.NOTE] Your storage account key is similar to the root password for your storage account.
+Always be careful to protect your storage account key.
+Avoid distributing it to other users, hard-coding it, or saving it in a plain-text file that is accessible to others.
 Regenerate your key using the Azure Portal if you believe it may have been compromised.

 For applications, the best way to maintain your storage connection string is in a configuration file.
 You can use the **CloudConfigurationManager** class to fetch configuration settings regardless of whether the client application is running on the desktop, on a mobile device, in an Azure virtual machine, or in an Azure cloud service.